Sab94/error-pages/README.md

 This will add an `error-pages.php` config file to your config folder and error pages at `views/errors` .

 # Usage
-This package offers a an `error-pages.php` config file to your config folder.
+This package offers an `error-pages.php` config file to your config folder.

 You can change your error page background-color and contact email from there.